Danjb1/open-rival/docs/maps.md

 where `NN NN` is the number of tiles that this describes.

-Each tile type has a number of different representations, possibly corresponding to graphical variants.
+Each tile type has a number of different representations, corresponding to graphical variants.
 Samples are given below, where 0x00 is represented by two dashes.

+The very last byte of each tile has a special meaning:

+    00 = normal tile
+    01 = resource
+    02 = coastline
+    03 = map edge

 ### Grass